Efficiency of ANS Entropy Encoders: Introduction

-In this paper we prove that the redundancy for tANS is $O(\frac{\sigma}{n})$ bits per letter.
+In this paper we prove that the redundancy for tANS is $O(\frac{\sigma}{n})$ bits per symbol.
 We complement this upper bound by a series of examples showing that it is asymptotically tight when $\sigma > n/3$.
 As in the works cited above, here we did not include in this bound the $r$ redundant bits that are always produced by ANS encoders in the worst case (it is an artifact of the initial state of the encoder).
-After uncovering the constant under the big-O and including this $r$-bit term, the upper bound for the tANS redundancy that we establish can be expressed as $\sigma\log e + r$ bits over all letters (not per letter).
+After uncovering the constant under the big-O and including this $r$-bit term, the upper bound for the tANS redundancy that we establish can be expressed as $\sigma\log e + r$ bits over all symbols (not per symbol).
 Our lower bound examples show that a redundancy of $\frac{\sigma - 1}{4} + r - 2$ bits is attainable, for $\sigma \approx n/3$.
 An important part of tANS is the initialization of its internal tables, which has a significant impact on the compression performance.
-The examples, however, work for a wide class of initialization algorithms so that the same redundancy can be observed for any adequate algorithm that generates the tANS tables using only the known frequencies of letters without processing the sequence itself (however, methods that analyze the sequence might avoid this effect~\cite{DubeYokooDist,Duda2021}).
+The lower bound examples work for a wide class of initialization algorithms so that the same redundancy can be observed for any adequate algorithm that generates the tANS tables using only the known frequencies of symbols without processing the sequence itself (however, methods that analyze the sequence might avoid this effect~\cite{DubeYokooDist,Duda2021}; these methods are usually infeasible in practice due to their relatively slow performance).
+We note that an analogous upper bound of $O(\frac{1}{2^w})$ bits per symbol is known for practical variants of the arithmetic coding that use $w$-bit machine words \cite{HowardVitter}.